PDXChinese/pdxchinese.github.io/_chinatown_newyear/2019-09-lantern_fundraising.md

 Nathan Ye (Jacob Elementary School, 5th grade)
 Cheery Zhang (Westview High School, 9th grade)

+Mentor: Hongcheng Zhao (President of Oregon Chinese Coalition, OCC)

 ## The Ways to Donate

 Thank you for your generosity.
-Your contribution to Oregon Chinese Coalition is tax-deductible under IRC Section 170.
-Please make sure to note in the memo field to indicate Lantern Fundraising Campaign 2019.
+Your donation is tax-deductible under IRC Section 170.
+Please make sure to note Lantern Fundraising Campaign 2019 in the memo field.

 ### PayPal